 A strategic plan helps you define and share the direction your company will take in the next three to five years.
 It includes your company’s vision and mission statements, goals, and the actions you’ll take to achieve those goals.
 In this article we describe how a strategic plan compares to other project and business tools, plus four steps to create a successful strategic plan for your company.

-If you work for a small company or start up, you could likely benefit from creating a strategic plan.
+Strategic planning is when business leaders map out their vision for the organization’s growth and how they’re going to get there.
+Strategic plans inform your organization’s decisions, growth, and goals.
+So if you work for a small company or startup, you could likely benefit from creating a strategic plan.
 When you have a clear sense of where your organization is going, you’re able to ensure your teams are working on projects that make the most impact.

 The strategic planning process doesn’t just help you identify where you need to go—during the process, you’ll also create a document you can share with employees and stakeholders so they stay informed.
-In this article, we’ll walk you through how to get started and develop a strategic plan.
+In this article, we’ll walk you through how to get started developing a strategic plan.

-A strategic plan is a tool to define where your organization wants to go and what actions you will take to achieve those goals.
+A strategic plan is a tool to define your organization’s goals and what actions you will take to achieve them.
 Typically, a strategic plan will include your company’s vision and mission statements, your long-term goals (as well as short-term, yearly objectives), and an action plan of the steps you’re going to take to move in the right direction.

 A strategic plan is one of many tools you can use to plan and hit your goals.
-Here’s how a strategic plan compares to other project and business tools:
+It helps map out strategic objectives and growth metrics.
+Here’s how a strategic plan compares to other project management and business tools.

 Your strategic plan, mission statement, and vision statements are all closely connected.
 In fact, during the strategic planning process, you will take inspiration from your mission and vision statements in order to build out your strategic plan.